 Is Funding Circle financially secure?

 Funding Circle is the first peer to peer platform to become listed on the main market of the London Stock Exchange, having floated in October 2018.
-At the time of writing (March 2019), the company is valued at £1.2 billion.

 The latest company accounts filed for Funding Circle Holdings Limited (company name prior to going public) for the year to December 2017 report an operating loss of £37.2 million.
 The notes state that this loss was driven by significant ongoing investment in staff, technology and marketing.